Quantum resources of quantum and classical variational methods: Methods

 A well established, classical approach to finding the smallest eigenvalue of a given Hamiltonian was introduced by White in \cite{White:1992zz}, and is known as DMRG.
 DMRG is an iterative process of solving smaller matrix inversion problems to eventually invert a larger matrix.
 If the inversion problem can be written in terms of matrix product states (MPS) and matrix product operators (MPO) then there is an efficient implementation of DMRG \cite{SCHOLLWOCK201196}.

 A generic tensor can be represented as an MPS or MPO.
 However, tensors representing low-entanglement wavefunctions, or local Hamiltonians, can be represented as low-rank MPSs and MPOs respectively.
-As the system we are considering is a one-dimensional gapped Hamiltonian, entanglement in the system is known to be governed by the area law, and thus the ground state wavefunction and Hamiltonian can be faithfully represented in this low-rank form \cite{Cirac_2021}.
 The rank of the MPS is called the bond dimension, $D$, and can be adjusted during the DMRG procedure to balance between computational efficiency (small $D$) and allowing for high entanglement (large $D$).
+It is common practice to limit the bond dimension to achieve a more efficient representation of the wavefunction \cite{Cirac_2021}.
+For this work, however, we allowed the DMRG algorithm to grow the bond dimension to as large a value as 100 if there was a significant decrease in energy.

 The parameters that get updated in the DMRG algorithm are the elements of the MPS at each node.
 The way that these parameters are optimized is as follows: \begin{enumerate} \item An initial, random, set of values is chosen for every element in the MPS $\ket{\psi}$. \item The MPO representing the Hamiltonian is contracted from both sides by the MPS.
 This is equivalent to the equation $\bra{\psi}H\ket{\psi} = E_0$. \item A pair of neighboring nodes are chosen and are contracted into a larger tensor; the result is no longer an MPS (this is shown in Figure \ref{fig:DMRG-MPS}(b)).
 An iterative method is then performed in this subspace (subspace because it is still not the entire Hilbert space) to compute a new tensor that replaces the selected pair but lowering the eigenvalue of the MPS. \item The altered tensor is then broken back into two tensors using singular value decomposition (SVD) to return $\ket{\psi}$ to an MPS whilst maintaining the lower eigenvalue achieved in step 3. \item The next neighboring pair of links are chosen and steps 3 and 4 are repeated, systematically moving along the chain of the MPS, until a predefined convergence criterion is met. \end{enumerate}